-About Belvoir Park Golf Course
+Belvoir Park Golf Course

-Belvoir Park Golf Club remains one of the pre-eminent parkland courses in Ireland, hosting the Ulster Professional in 1930, won by Joe McCartney, the Irish Open in 1949 and 1953 with the winner Harry Bradshaw claiming afterwards that “it was the best inland course I have ever played”.
+Belvoir Park Golf Club has been given the accolade of “The Best Parkland Course in Ulster” and remains one of the premier parkland courses in the whole of Ireland.
+Belvoir hosted the Ulster Professional Championship in 1930, won by Joe McCartney; the Irish Open in 1949, won by Harry Bradshaw by one shot over the South African favourite Bobby Locke; and the Irish Open in 1953 won by Scotsman Eric Brown.
+1949 Irish Open winner Harry Bradshaw stated afterwards that “Belvoir was the best inland course I have ever played”.

 Belvoir has also hosted the Irish PGA Championship in 1995; the Irish Amateur Close Championship in 2008; the World Blind Golf Championships in 2008; the Senior Ladies’ British Open Amateur Championship in 2011; the World Police and Fire Games in 2013; the Senior Ladies’ Irish Open Amateur Championship in 2017; the Irish Boys Open Amateur Championship in 2018; and the Irish Seniors Open Amateur Championship in 2019

 Belvoir Park Golf Club also hosts an annual Pro-Am, sponsored by Coca-Cola, which in 2019 will be the premier event in Ulster, and one of the major events in the whole of Ireland, with a professionals’ first prize of €12,000.